eclipse/xtext/xtext-website/documentation/301_grammarlanguage.md

 import "http://www.xtext.org/example/Domainmodel"
 ```

-A [URI](http://www.ietf.org/rfc/rfc2396.txt) (Uniform Resource Identifier) provides a simple and extensible means for identifying an abstract or physical resource.
+A [URI]({{site.src.emf}}/plugins/org.eclipse.emf.common/src/org/eclipse/emf/common/util/URI.java) (Uniform Resource Identifier) provides a simple and extensible means for identifying an abstract or physical resource.
 It is also possible to import EPackages using resource URIs, but it is strongly recommended to use the namespace URI instead because it is independent from the concrete location in the file system, much more portable across different machines, easier to configure in the workflow, and works better with language mixins.
 The import via platform URIs or file URIs can be considered deprecated and is only supported for backwards compatibility.

+Using package imports usually requires some [adaptations in the generator workflow](302_configuration.html#importing-metamodels).

 #### Ecore Model Aliases for EPackages